antoleod/PINBRIDGE/README.md

 ```

 If you want, I can add an animated close button, or move the backdrop element into the HTML markup instead of creating it dynamically.

+## Tech Note

+See `docs/tech-note.md` for admin setup, RBAC, and responsive testing notes.